chris00walker/domain-model/DDD_Artefacts/docs/v2/documentation-governance.md

 ## Preventing Duplication

 ### Cross-Referencing
-- Use relative links to reference other documentation
+- Use relative links; avoid absolute URLs inside the repo.
-- When referencing concepts, link to the canonical source
+- When referencing domain terminology, link to the **single** definition in the [Domain Glossary](./ubiquitous-language/glossary.md).
-- Avoid duplicating content; link instead
+- For guides inside the UL framework, add a `⚑ Related` block plus the back-link footer `↩ [Back to Framework TOC](../ubiquitous-language/README.md)`.
+- Do **not** duplicate content—link instead.

 ### Documentation Types
 1. **Reference Documentation**